zWhiteBytes/BTRRBXUi/readme.md

 me personally i'd use paint.net, but you can use whatever also an reminder, you have to edit size variants (if @2x or @3x exists for that file)

+# why the hell do you update this 500 times?

+i have no idea.